Are you starting to earn a substantial income and have decided to save some of it? Good for you!

 Big unexpected expenses, health problems, loss of your main income… An urgent need for cash can arise at any time and it is best to be prepared.

-Having a precautionary budget with a few thousand euros set aside will never be detrimental to you, on the contrary!
+Having a precautionary budget with a few thousand dollars set aside will never be detrimental to you, on the contrary!
 Your savings will allow you to cope in case of a hard blow.

 It is common to admit that you should have enough to live on for at least 6 months (ideally 1 year) if you ever lose your entire income.

 Saving for a future project